voxpupuli/puppet-confluence/README.md

 ####`group`
 The group that confluence files should be owned by.
 Default: 'confluence'
 ####`uid`
-Specify a uid of the stash user.
+Specify a uid of the confluence user.
 Default: undef
 ####`gid`
-Specify a gid of the stash user.
+Specify a gid of the confluence user.
+Default: undef
+####`shell`
+Specify the shell of the confluence user.
 Default: undef
 ####`downloadURL`
 Default: 'http://www.atlassian.com/software/confluence/downloads/binary/'
 ####`manage_service`